wilhelm-murdoch/jQuery-JSONPath/README.md

 * Options: `VALUE | PATH`
 * Default: `VALUE`

 Determines the type of information to respond with.
-If `VALUE` is selected, it returns the matching value of the associated expression.
-'PATH' will return the direct path to the matching node.
+If `VALUE` is selected, it returns the matching value of the associated expression. `PATH` will return the direct path to the matching node.

 ### keepHistory